Muttrah: Port Sultan Qaboos

 Commonly called the Muscat Port, Port Sultan Qaboos is one of the main commercial ports in Oman.
 It is Oman's premier maritime gateway, enjoying a prime location in the politically stable sultanate.
 Situated in a natural harbour 250 km south of the Strait of Hormuz on the Indian Ocean coast of the Arabian Peninsula.
 Port Sultan Qaboos' location makes it an ideal hub, not only for the Persian Gulf but also the Indian sub-continent and markets in East and South Africa.

-The location of Port Sultan Qaboos offers considerable savings in steaming time when compared to other ports.
-The port's tariff compares very favorably with others across the region.
-The already impressive infrastructure, skilled manpower, fast and efficient handling operations and documentation clearance system in PSC will be further enhanced this year.
+The location of Port Sultan Qaboos offers savings in steaming time when compared to other ports.
+The port's tariff is comparable with others in the region.
+The infrastructure, skilled manpower, handling operations and documentation clearance system in PSC will be further enhanced this year.

 During the reign of Sayyid Sultan bin Ahmed in the 18th century, Oman's trading activity again increased and the capital area's two harbours — Muscat and Mutrah — diversified, Mutrah was quickly established as a commercial port while Muscat was used for naval operations.
 The ruler's son Sayyid Said continued to expand maritime commerce although it again went into decline after his death in 1856.
 Maritime activity was limited to the import of essential items, mainly from India by old-style wooden dhows.
 Ships had to anchor offshore and sometimes wait for days before cargo could be unloaded manually into small boats.